-For the three-month period ended September 30, 2015, the Company reported a loss of \$1,621,388 and an accumulated deficit of \$20,236,771 at that date.
-As at September 30, 2015, the Company has cash and cash equivalents on hand of \$2,804,096.
+For the six-month period ended December 31, 2015, the Company reported a loss of \$4,268,078 and the Company had an accumulated deficit of \$22,885,550 at that date.
+As at December 31, 2015, the Company has cash and cash equivalents on hand of \$1,957,009.
 The Company does not have the prospect of achieving revenues in the near future and the Company will require additional funding to maintain its research and development projects and for general operations.
 There is a great degree of uncertainty with respect to the expenses the Company will incur in executing its business plan.
 In addition, the Company has not begun to commercialize or generate revenues from any product candidate.

 Consequently, management is pursuing various financing alternatives to fund the Company's operations so it can continue as a going concern.
-During the quarter ended September 30, 2015 the Company received gross proceeds of \$2,566,660 from a public offering of common stock and common stock purchase warrants.
-However, the net proceeds from the financing are not enough to fund all of the Company's planned activities.
-Management plans to secure the necessary additional financing through the issue of new equity and/or the entering into of strategic partnership arrangements.
+During the six months ended December 31, 2015 the Company received net proceeds of \$2,453,633 from a public offering of common stock and common stock purchase warrants and \$405,183 from the exercise of warrants.
+However, the net proceeds from these sources are not enough to fund all of the Company's planned activities.
+Management plans to secure the necessary additional financing through the issue of new equity and/or entering into strategic partnership arrangements.
 Nevertheless, there is no assurance that these initiatives will be successful.

-These financial statements do not give effect to any adjustments to the amounts and classification of assets and liabilities that may be necessary should the Company be unable to continue as a going concern.
+The financial statements do not give effect to any adjustments to the amounts and classification of assets and liabilities that may be necessary should the Company be unable to continue as a going concern.
 Such adjustments could be material.